Calvin Miller: Falkirk

 After leaving Morton, Miller signed for Scottish League One club Falkirk.
 In March 2024, Miller won the League One title with the Bairns on the same night they defeated Montrose 7–1 at Links Park.
 Miller would be named to the PFA Scotland League One Team of the Year in April 2024.

 On 2 August 2024, Miller scored in Falkirk's first game back in the Scottish Championship in a win over Queen's Park.
 In April 2025, Miller was among four Falkirk players named to the PFA Scotland Championship Team of the Year.
 On 2 May 2025, Miller started and scored his 10th league goal of the season in a 3-1 home win over Hamilton Academical to confirm Falkirk as Scottish Championship winners, winning back-to-back titles and earning the Bairns promotion to the Scottish Premiership.
 Miller capped off a brilliant season with being awarded the SPFL's Scottish Championship Player of the Year.

+Heart of Midlothian

+On 4 June 2026, Miller signed for Scottish Premiership side Heart of Midlothian on a three year deal for an undisclosed fee.

+He made his debut for the club, starting the whole game, in a 4-0 loss against Sturm Graz in the first leg of the UEFA Champions League's second qualifying round.
+Miller made his league debut for Hearts, starting the whole game, in a 2-1 loss against Aberdeen in the opening game of the season.
+A week later on 8 August 2026, he scored his first goal for the club, in a 4-0 win against Dundee United.
+A week later on 16 August 2026, Miller scored once again, in a 4-0 win against Inverness CT in the second round of the Scottish League Cup In the return leg against Rapid Wien in the play-off round of UEFA Conference League, he scored his first European goal and played the whole game to a 2-2 draw and was four out of the Hearts players to successfully converted a penalty shootout, as the club went on to win 4-3.